michaelborchert/rdk/README.rst

 Deploy Rule
 -----------
 Once you have completed your compliance validation code and set your Rule's configuration, you can deploy the Rule to your account using the ``deploy`` command.
-This will zip up your code (and the other associated code files) into a deployable package, copy that Zip file to S3, and then launch or update a CloudFormation stack that defines your Config Rule, Lambda function, and the necessary permissions and roles for it to function.
-Since CloudFormation does not deeply inspect Lambda code objects in S3 to construct it's changeset, the ``deploy`` command will also directly update the Lambda function for any subsequent deployments to make sure code changes are propagated correctly.
+This will zip up your code (and the other associated code files) into a deployable package, copy that Zip file to S3, and then launch or update a CloudFormation stack that defines your Config Rule, Lambda function, and the necessary permissions and IAM Roles for it to function.
+Since CloudFormation does not deeply inspect Lambda code objects in S3 to construct its changeset, the ``deploy`` command will also directly update the Lambda function for any subsequent deployments to make sure code changes are propagated correctly.

 ::